 For this project, I need to enable I2C peripheral to interface with my MPU9250 sensor module from SeeedStudio as well as UART for serial communication with my laptop.
 The picture below shows the corresponding configuration inside CubeMX.

 On the left side of the image, both I2C1 and USART3 are labelled green, showing that they are enabled.
 After which you can click project->generated code to generate initialization code for STM32.
 EWARM is selected as toolchain as I am using IAR embedded workbench as IDE.
-More detailed tutorials of how to use CubeMX can be found here
+More detailed tutorials of how to use CubeMX can be found here.

 Completing code generating will give you a folder that look like this.